Dradis Framework

-Dradis Framework is an open-source web application designed for security testing teams to collaborate and generate reports.
-It functions as a centralized repository to consolidate findings, notes and evidence from various security tools and manual testing processes during penetration tests and vulnerability assessments.
+Dradis Framework is an open-source web application designed for security testing teams to consolidate notes, findings and evidence from penetration testing and vulnerability assessments.

 History

-Dradis Framework was first released in 2007.
-It was created to address the challenge of managing and correlating information from multiple tools and testers during security engagements.
-The project's name is inspired by the radar-like system from the television series Battlestar Galactica, a reference to its role as a central information system.
+Dradis Framework was first released in 2007, and was created to address the challenge of consolidating information from multiple tools and testers during security engagements.
+The framework's development is community-driven and open-source.